octo-technology/OpenTezos/docs/explorer/available-tezos-indexers.md

 - no smart contract support

 > **Postgre server impacts speed performance**.
-> The trade off of Postgres server is that for each index
+> The trade-off of the Postgres server is that for every index
-> you have you will insert data at a slower pace.
+> you have to insert data at a slower pace.
-> Essentially when you insert your data with an index
+> Essentially when you insert your data using an index
-> it must write data to two places as well as maintain the sort on the index as you insert data
+> it must write data to two places as well as maintain the sort on the index as you insert the data

 ## Cryptonomic Conseil